Traman2/SignlangAI/README.md

 To start using SignlangAI, run index.html

-## Contributing
+## Credits

-Contributions to project is not allowed.
-Access to commit and fork is disabled.
+This project was created by Karthik, Tejas, Aashish, and Om